jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - Be familiar with the EU Data Protection Directive (Directive 95/46/EC, which was superseded by GDPR)
   - GLBA: see above
   - HIPAA: (see above) note that HITECH updated many of HIPAA's privacy and security requirements, including requiring a written contract between a HIPAA-covered entity and their business associates (e.g. orgs that handle PHI on their behalf)
-  - HITECH: (see abovve) note that notification required by HIPAA-covered entities within 60 days of discovery when more than 500 individuals are affected
+  - HITECH: (see above) note that notification required by HIPAA-covered entities within 60 days of discovery when more than 500 individuals are affected
   - **Organization for Economic Co-operation and Development (OECD)**: 8 best practices privacy principles: collection limitation, data quality, purpose specification, use limitation, security safeguards, openness, individual participation, and accountability; require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
   - **Privacy Act of 1974**: a US federal law designed to protect individuals' personal information help by federal government agencies, mandating that agencies only keep records necessary for conducting their business, and procedures for people to get access to the government maintained records
   - **Personal Information Protection and Electronic Documents Act (PIPEDA)**: Canadian law that governs the use of personal information